Is a Professional Engineer (P.E) License Worth It?

 Finally, after gaining the appropriate engineering experience, the candidates have to pass another exam, the Principles and Practice of Engineering (PE).
 The PE exam is an 8-hour long exam consisting of 80 questions that test the candidate’s competency in a particular engineering discipline.
 It is an open book exam, but everything must be bound, no loose paper is allowed.

 Moreover, for better preparation for the PE exam, candidates can enroll themselves in PE Power Exam Preparation Course.
 This course is designed to prepare for the PE Power exam based on the latest NCEES® specification and it will allow you the flexibility to learn anytime, from anywhere.
-This course provides you with 50+ lectures and quizzes, teaches you about theoretical concepts and how to solve PE-style problems.
+This course provides you with 50+ lectures and quizzes, and teaches you about theoretical concepts and how to solve PE-style problems.